 Parking in the historic downtown will always have a perception of limited parking because buildings are close to the street and a sea of parking does not exist in front.
-The traditional historic arrangement of buildings, sidewalks, and streets, to a large extent, is what makes downtown Logan and other downtowns unique and desirable attractions.
+The traditional historic arrangement of buildings, sidewalks, and streets, to a large extent, is what makes c attractions.